jared-richard-clarke/student/scheme/definitions/README.md

 # Scheme and Racket Procedures
-Definitions for common Scheme procedures.
+Definitions for common Scheme and Racket procedures.